mexican elote skillet cornbread

 Ingredients

-- 1 cup fresh corn off the cob (about 2 ears), or 1 cup drained canned corn
+- 1 cup corn, about 2 ears, or 1 cup drained canned corn

 - 1 tablespoon lime juice